rapidsai/cudf/README.md

 The following instructions are tested on Linux and OSX systems.

+Compiler requirement:

+* gcc 4.8 (required to be ABI compatible with libarrow).

 ## Get dependencies

 It is recommended to setup a conda environment for the dependencies.